vbenter/augur-fork-meter/docs/technical-architecture.md

-# Fork Meter UI Components
+# Technical Architecture

-This document describes the React/TypeScript implementation of the Augur Fork Meter's simplified user interface components.
+This document describes the React/TypeScript implementation of the Augur Fork Meter application, including component architecture, state management, and UI patterns.

 ## Architecture Overview